 “An unhealthy thought, or being stuck in an unhealthy thought pattern, can lead to actions that just make the problem worse or keep us stuck in the same types of situations, basically spinning our wheels.”

 The first step to organizing your feelings is to list your problems or worries.

-That might sound like a negative thing to do, but sometimes just writing them down will ease anxiety, says a University of Chicago study.
+That might sound like a negative thing to do, but sometimes just writing them down will ease anxiety, says a

 “Identifying the underlying thought or belief, evaluating it for its helpfulness and truth, and then changing it if it’s not serving us well can be incredibly powerful,” Robistow explains.

 How to identify the core emotion that’s upsetting you

 List your concerns or problems and assign the emotions, thoughts, and beliefs attached.
 If you’re unsure what those thoughts are, Robistow recommends a “So what does that mean?” exercise.

 The “So what” exercise example:

 Problem: Everyone expects me to rearrange my schedule to fit theirs.